 For many Shell professionals, the year of retirement or immediately after is their highest income year.
 If you aren't considering the tax implications of your salary, bonus, potential severance payouts, pension and BRP payouts, and other benefits, you could unintentionally push yourself into the highest tax brackets.

 Let's consider an example we've seen recently for those offered severances during the pandemic.
 If you're offered severance and the flexibility to choose your last day, you'll want to consider how your income falls strategically.
 At Shell, severance payments are typically paid out in two payments: the first is paid within four weeks of separation, and the second is paid in February of the following year.
 If you can choose your date of separation, you could separate later in the year, say December 15th, to push your first payout into the early months following retirement.
-Then, your second payment would delay a whole year and pay out the following February.
+Then, your second payment would be delayed a whole year and paid out the following February.
 Making these elections can spread your income over multiple years and minimize the taxes due so you can keep more funds.
-Before accepting a severance package, it's essential to consult with experts who can help you analyze and assess the tax impact, so you don't leave any money on the table.
+Before accepting a severance package, it's essential to consult with advisors who can help you analyze and assess the tax impact so you don't leave any money on the table.

 Download our Shell Severance Checklist here >>

-3) Neglecting to Consider how Retirement Impacts the Pension BRP
+3) Neglecting to Consider How Retirement Impacts the Pension BRP

 Shell offers an 80-Point Pension Benefit Restoration Plan, a non-qualified pension plan.
 This means it does not receive the same preferential tax benefits as your qualified pension, the Shell 80 Point Pension.
 Instead, Shell calculates your 80-Point Pension Benefit Restoration Plan using a formula that includes the IRS-published segment rates from each September, which pays out as a lump sum.

 In the formula, Shell uses the September segment rates from the year before your retirement date.
-For example, if you receive a payout at any time in 2022, Shell uses the September rates from 2021, and if you receive a payout at any time in 2023, Shell will use the September rates from 2022.
+For example, if you receive a payout at any time in 2025, Shell uses the September rates from 2024, and if you receive a payout at any time in 2026, Shell will use the September rates from 2025.

 Segment rates are constantly changing, so watching the trend can be advantageous when determining the best time to take your pension for the most significant payout.